Pain · Positioning

 Related route: translated sites that still lose US buyers.
 Same problem, different surface.
 The words changed; the buyer proof order did not.

-Read the buyer-path problem
+Evaluate the buyer-path problem

 2

-Read the positioning answer
+Evaluate the positioning answer

 3

-Read the register problem
+Evaluate the buyer-language problem

 Frequently asked.

-Because the copy is doing competence-led, history-led, family-led, and the US reader is matching it against VC-style scale-led copy.
+Because the copy is doing competence-led, history-led, family-led, and the US buyer is matching it against VC-style scale-led copy.
 Same facts, different register.
-A 90-year family business that runs three plants in two countries reads as smaller on the page than a five-year US startup with a press kit and a Series B. The asymmetry is on the surface, not in the business.
+A 90-year family business that runs three plants in two countries lands as smaller on the page than a five-year US startup with a press kit and a Series B. The asymmetry is on the surface, not in the business.
 The surface is the fix.

 Yes.
 The agent sorts the page against the category claim.
-A page that says family business without naming the patient-capital moat in machine-readable form sorts down the list.
+A page that says family business without naming the patient-capital moat in machine-structured form sorts down the list.
 Named, dated facts hold the position.

 What this work does not include.

-Next moveIf the failing layer is commercial, move toward /engagements/ or /contact/#inquiry.
+Next stepIf the break is commercial, continue to /engagements/ or /contact/#inquiry.

 Start the inquiry →